aws/eks-anywhere/designs/component-upgrades.md

 All the CAPI providers objects in the bundles manifest already contain a `version` field.
 Unfortunately it only reflects the original upstream version that component was built from.
 We should add the build metadata information to that semver, like `v0.4.2+build-2`.
 This will allow us to detect new builds as well as preserve the original upstream version, which is important in order to verify API version changes.
 We might need to trim the build metadata info when interacting with `clusterctl`, I haven’t tested if it’s supported yet.

-We will need to add such field to all the other components (Flux, eks-a controllers and crds, cilium...) that don’t have it yet.
+We will need to add such field to all the other components (Flux, EKS Anywhere controllers and crds, cilium...) that don’t have it yet.

 ### CAPI